Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 Like the first example, this system is also a feedback control system.
 It constantly compares the current nutrient concentration to the recent history of concentrations, and sees whether it has improved its situation.
 If not, it adds a bit of chaos to the mix, changing the cell's direction until it finally achieves that improvement.

+---

+We often think that primitive species like bacteria are more unstable, but the opposite is true.
+Primitive species have clear, simple goals specified by their genes.
+To achieve those goals, they mainly use feedback control systems which are incredibly reliable.
+That's because those systems take as little risk as possible – if there's even a potential danger looming on the horizon, they immediately shield the organism from that danger.
+This is similar to how an autopilot merely tries to keep the plane stable, while leaving the actual navigation to the pilot.
+So for the better part of our evolutionary history, organisms relied on feedback control systems, because they were unwilling (but not entirely uncapable) of taking risks that threatened their immediate survival.

-#### Foreshadowing intelligence
+### Foreshadowing intelligence

-Both of those systems seem fairly straightforward.
+Both of the systems we covered above seem fairly straightforward.
 They maintain a desirable state by performing simple actions against anything that disturbs that state.
 But the second system is actually a seismic leap from the first, and I'll explain why with an analogy.

 ---